 Undoubtedly, there are 3rd-party solutions outside of the Oracle suite that can be applied to help manage metadata, but assuming you are upgrading to 11.2 in order to maintain your Oracle support agreements, we are only presenting options within the Oracle ecosystem.

 Remember, all on-premise Oracle EPM versions prior to 11.2 will reach end-of-life in December 2021.
 Once you upgrade to 11.2 all prior versions of EMPA will no longer be available.
 Now is the time to plan on how you will handle this transition.
+Considering an Oracle Hyperion 11.2 upgrade on your own?
+Read this first.

 Depending on the extent of your metadata sharing, you might consider manually replicating metadata changes in each application, creating a custom process for programmatically updating applications from a common source, or implementing a replacement master data management tool to manage your EPM data.